-Children under 18 who receive a monthly SSI check automatically get Medicaid.
-It doesn't matter the amount of the SSI check; if a child is receiving a monthly SSI check, they also have Medicaid.
+Children under 18 who receive monthly SSI benefits automatically get Medicaid, regardless of the amount of their SSI benefit.
 These children receive Medicaid in the "J" category.

-Copyright December 2023 The Pennsylvania Health Law Project (PHLP) is a nonprofit legal services organization. www.phlp.org • 1-800-274-3258 Social Security has different disability rules for children and adults.
+Social Security has different disability rules for children and adults.
 Even someone who was found disabled by social security as a child may not meet the adult criteria.
+Social

-Social Security calls these different standards the "Childhood Listing of Impairments" and the "Adult Listing of Impairments".
+Security calls these different standards the "Childhood Listing of Impairments" and the "Adult Listing of Impairments".

-What Should Families Do if Their Child is Almost 18 and Getting Medicaid in the SSI Category?
+What Should Families Do if Their Child is Almost 18 and on Medicaid in the SSI Category?